woodstockcs/labs/water-python/README.md

 Finally, use the Python print function to print out the number of bottles.

 {% spoiler "Hint" %}
-In your last program, you printed out multiple variables, by separating them with a comma.
+Recall that we can print out multiple variables, by separating them with a comma.

 ```python
 print("hello,", name)
 ```

 {% endspoiler %}

 {% next %}

+## Testing your code

-Remember to test out your code with lots of different inputs.
-Once your inputs and outputs behave like the program spec, you've completed water!
+Test out your code with lots of different inputs.
+When you are satisfied that all looks correct, run your code through check50 for a final check.

+submit50 ______

+WHen you have all green smiles, your program behaves just like the program spec.
+You've completed water!